megastep/makeself/README.md

   * _--lsm_ : Print out the LSM entry, if it is present.
   * _--list_ : List the files in the archive.
   * _--check_ : Check the archive for integrity using the embedded checksums.
 Does not extract the archive.
-  * _--nochown_ : By default, a "chown -R" command is run on the target directory after extraction, so that all files belong to the current user.
+  * _--nochown_ : By default, a `chown -R` command is run on the target directory after extraction, so that all files belong to the current user.
 This is mostly needed if you are running as root, as tar will then try to recreate the initial user ownerships.
 You may disable this behavior with this flag.
   * _--tar_ : Run the tar command on the contents of the archive, using the following arguments as parameter for the command.
   * _--noexec_ : Do not run the embedded script after extraction.
+  * _--nodiskspace_ : Do not check for available disk space before attempting to extract.

 Any subsequent arguments to the archive will be passed as additional arguments to the embedded command.
-You must explicitly use the _--_ special command- line construct before any such options to make sure that Makeself will not try to interpret them.
+You must explicitly use the _--_ special command-line construct before any such options to make sure that Makeself will not try to interpret them.

 ## License

 Makeself is covered by the [GNU General Public License][8] (GPL) version 2 and above.
 Archives generated by Makeself don't have to be placed under this license (although I encourage it ;-)), since the archive itself is merely data for Makeself.

 ## Contributing